Case 3: Residences, Athlone, County Westmeath

 Type of construction: 2D facade renovation and 3D volumetric addition

-Typology: Residential, circa 80m2
+Typology: Two-story semi-detached houses, circa 80m2

 Owner: Local Authority – Westmeath County Council